renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## requireConfig

-If this is configured to `false`, it means that Renovate won't require a config file such as `renovate.json` to be present in each repository and will run even if one is missing.
+If this is set to `false`, it means that Renovate won't require a config file such as `renovate.json` to be present in each repository and will run even if one is missing.

 ## secrets